avck25/MavenLongestWord/README.md

 ```
 To run the tests again just run ```mvn test```

- To run the program just run this command:
+ To run the program on Windows just run this command:
 ```java -cp  target/LongestWord-1.0-SNAPSHOT.jar com.akurtz.App [sentence that you want evaluated]```